Toxic Free Kids Act

 The Chemicals of High Concern list was first published in 2010.
 MDH is required to review and revise the list at least every three years.
-If you wish to view the original 2010 Chemicals of High Concern list it can be found on the Chemicals of High Concern 2010 Archived List page.
+If you wish to view the original 2010 or updated Chemicals of High Concern please contact MDH with your request.
+MDH contact information can be found at the bottom of this page.

 The list content is the same in both files.

-PDF format, 2013 Chemicals of High Concern List, sorted by Chemical Abstract Service (CAS) Registry number (PDF: 1142KB/144 pages)
+PDF format, 2016 Chemicals of High Concern List, sorted by Chemical Abstract Service (CAS) Registry number (PDF)

-Chemicals excluded from the Chemicals of High Concern list in 2013 (PDF: 100KB/5 pages)
+Chemicals Removed from the Chemicals of High Concern list in 2016 (PDF)

-Chemicals added to the Chemicals of High Concern list in 2013 (PDF: 110KB/3 pages)
+Chemicals Added to the Chemicals of High Concern list in 2016 (PDF)

-This is a table of the chemicals that have been added to 2013 list
+This is a table of the chemicals that have been added to 2016 list.